Disability Services and Information

 - 5 Temporary ADA Parking Spaces in lot #27 (Bison), next to Yellowstone Hall will be available starting September 19

-- Permanent ADA Parking Spaces have been added to the lot next to the North Gym.
-These spaces will be available when that section of Grant St. reopens
+- Permanent ADA Parking Spaces have been added to the lot next to the North Gym and are now open

 - Grant Street will be closed between the Visual Communications Building service drive and the west end of the SUB loop

 - The sidewalk on the north side of Grant Street past Romney will be closed

 - A temporary sidewalk will be constructed leading around the north side of the building

 - The VCB service drive entrance, the entrance to the North Fieldhouse parking lot and the SUB loop will remain accessible from Grant St.

 For any other facilities, services and programs or to raise concerns about accessibility or access, contact Disability Services to be connected with the appropriate Accessibility Contact Person.

 The Accessibility Contact Person is responsible for addressing accessibility issues, maintaining accessibility information, including the existence and location of accessible features and routes; providing information to the university community about accessibility requirements and responding to individual and group accessibility requests.